SapientSapiens/capstoneproject-2025-dez/README.md

   - The from my local machine I used, Terraform as the IaC tool to create resources at the Google Cloud Platform.
 Apart from mandatory associated firewall rules and API enablement, etc. Terraform created : the compute engine VM, the BigQuery dataset and the GCS bucket.

   - The VM was then set up for the project.
+The entire project is  developed on that VM.

   - All details regarding this can be found  👉  [here](/docs/PLATFORM-SETUP.md)